-- Category Advice Column, Child, Health, Parenting, Pregnancy & Baby, Toddler
+- Category Advice Column, Baby, Child, Health, Parenting, Pregnancy & Baby, Toddler

 Play is a child’s language, his work, his relaxation and the way he builds relationships.
 Forming a healthy relationship with parents help children to feel secure.
 This sets the stage for a child’s social and emotional development for the rest of his life.

 Social development is how we interact with others, the ability to form secure relationships.
 Emotional development is the ability to regulate and express our emotions.
 Strong social-emotional development is the basis for all later social, emotional and academic success.

 According to the National Academy of Sciences there are three qualities children need to have to be ready for school.
 Intellectual skills, motivation to learn and strong social and emotional capacity.

 How do we as parents create the opportunities needed to develop these skills?
 It is simple, children need to play.
 Children use play to release emotions, work through feelings and understand their world better by play-acting in situations they can control.
 The give and take patterns of play allow children the opportunity to practice the skills necessary for healthy emotional development.